 A former-NRA instructor named Stephen Willeford, who lived around the corner from the church, hears the shots, and responds to the scene with his own AR-15.
 When the shooter hears Stephen call out from the front of the church, he stops his attack, and exits to confront the man.
 The two exchange gunfire, and the shooter is wounded, then flees back to his car, and takes off.

-Stephen looks over to a nearby intersection, and sees a stranger to him, a man named Johnnie Langendorff, stopped in a pickup truck at a red light.
+Stephen looks over to a nearby intersection, and sees a man named Johnnie Langendorff, a stranger to him, stopped in a pickup truck at a red light.
 Stephen runs over and shouts, “That guy just shot up the church!
 We need to stop him.”
-Langendorff obliges, and they race after the shooter, updating police on the phone as to their position all the way.
+Langendorff obliges, Stephen hops in the truck, and they race after the shooter, updating police on the phone as to their position all the way.
 Soon, losing blood and with police closing in, the shooter swerves off the road into a ditch, and a few seconds later, takes his own life.

 In response to criticisms, however, the Pentagon counters that the dealer who sold the gun was actually at fault, too: the gunman had bought the SR-556, with a high-capacity magazine, in Texas.
 Such magazines were legal there, but the shooter had presented a Colorado ID.
 High-capacity magazines were restricted in Colorado, and the gun shop was supposed to abide by the laws of the state where the buyer was a resident.
 But they forgot.